CreaLink-SEPM/crealink/README.md

 - User Profile, edit account, change password.
 - Follow friends and view details of others' accounts.
 - Trending Topic to view the most popular posts, as well as a search tool.
-- View, Create, Delete, Update, and Interact with posts.
+- View, Create, Delete and Interact with posts.
 - Responsive design for desktop UI.
 - Set light/dark themes.
 - Notification events.